dullhunk/whats-the-story-learning-glory/index.md

 *PROBLEM NO. 2* Teachers don't tell their teaching and learning stories, so there is nothing for the communications team to overlook.

-We need to solve both these problems if we want niversities want to be better understood.
-They need be telling lots more stories about the learning they enable for the students that they teach.
+We need to solve both of these problems.
+If Universities want to be better understood, they need be telling lots more stories about the learning they enable for the students that they teach.

 So what's your story, learning glory?